Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    10.1.0.0/16
    ```

-1. Confirm haproxy configurations are identical across storage nodes
+6. Confirm HAProxy configurations are identical across storage nodes.

-   Make sure you adjust the `-w` predicate to represent the full set of storage nodes for the system.
-Applies to this and subsequent steps.
+   Adjust the `-w` predicate to represent the full set of storage nodes for the system.
+Applies to this step and subsequent steps.

    ```bash
    ncn-m001# pdsh -w ncn-s00[1-4] "cat /etc/haproxy/haproxy.cfg" | dshbak -c